sd19spring/the_floor_is_lava/Detection3/ReadMe.md

 and its dependencies (tensorflow, numpy, scipy, opencv, pillow, matplotlib, h5py, keras)

-The Object Detection model file https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5
+The Object Detection model file - *IF YOU DOWNLOAD THIS TO RUN THE FILE, DO *NOT* PUSH TO GIT.
+THE FILE IS TOO BIG* https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5